lawrie/blackicemxbook/GettingStarted/GettingStarted.md

 ## The Blackice Mx device

-Your Blackice Mx device comes in two pieces.
-The Blackice Mx carrier board and the IceCore board that contains all the electronics.
-They are joined together by 2 BlackEdge connectors which together allow 100 pin connections between the carrier board and the IceCore board.
+Your BlackIce Mx device comes in two pieces.
+The BlackIce Mx carrier board and the IceCore board that contains all the electronics.
+They are joined together by 2 BlackEdge connectors, which together allow 100 pin connections between the carrier board and the IceCore board.

-The Blackice Mx carrier board is used to connect hardware peripherals using MixMods or Pmods.
+The BlackIce Mx carrier board is used to connect hardware peripherals using Mixmods or Pmods.
 Pmods are a widely used standard devised by Digilent.
-Mixmods are an extention to the Pmod standard which allow the connection of two double Pmods, and use of the middle pins for analog signals from 0 to 3.3v.
+Mixmods are a myStorm extension to the Pmod standard, which allow the connection of two double Pmods, and use of the middle pins for analog signals from 0 to 3.3v.

 There are two USB connectors on the IceCore board.
 You should ignore the one in the middle as it is not used.
 The device is powered by the USB connector in the corner near the buttons, furthest from the HDMI connecor.
 It is labelled PRG (if your eyesight is good).

 This PRG USB connector powers the device, is used to program it with ice40 bitstreams and other data, and is used as a USB to UART device.
 Reminder: the other USB connector is not currently used for anything at all.

-The LEDs closest to the PRG USB connector are system ones used mainly by the firmware ones.
-The LEDs closest to the HDMI connector are user LEDs which you can use gfrom Verilog in your FPGA Designs.
+The LEDs closest to the PRG USB connector are system ones used mainly by the firmware.
+The LEDs closest to the HDMI connector are user LEDs which you can use from Verilog in your FPGA Designs (although the green and blue ones are shared with the two user buttons).

 To power the device connector a USB cable from your computer to the USB PRG connector.
 When you do this the blue power LED (in the corner by the HDMI connector) will come on.